What is included in the complete curriculum?

 Are other languages offered?

 Answer: Native Italian speaker Chiara Liotta has translated Excelerate into Italian.
 We are excited to be able to offer this soon!
-French is also in the works.
+French is also now available!
 Additional languages will be made available as our connections and resources foster their development.
 Your support will help to make that happen more quickly!

 I can’t use the DVD in my computer.
 Help!